mathurah/mathurah/README.md

 ## what I'm working on
-Currently on my school term and I'm fostering Waterloo's tech mentorship community and hosting a podcast: www.https://medium.com/for-context on the side!
+Currently on my school term and I'm fostering Waterloo's tech mentorship community and hosting a podcast on the side.
 I'm an incoming UX developer @Shopify this Fall and am looking for product-facing roles for Summer 2021. 🥳

 <!--
 **mathurahravigulan/mathurahravigulan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.